twy80/toys/README.md

   - Classification algorithms as an introduction to machine learning

-  - Implementation of ChatGPT (with images), RAG (Retrieval Augmented Generation), and DALL·E using OpenAI and langchain functions;
-    Voice recognition and Text-To-Speech (TTS) are supported

-  - Implementation of OpenAI assistants using the Assistants API, enabling users to create their own custom chatbots; such tools as retrieval and code interpreter can be used.

 * All the pages and scripts are written in python using the Streamlit framework.
 You can find more examples on dynamic systems written as differential equations on